 4. Co-investments are allowed in each asset class and will be restricted to Managers and funds previously approved by the Board for investment.
 A proposed co-investment Manager's most recent review by staff must be positive and have been completed within the previous 15 months.
 For the avoidance of doubt, a Manager's initial hire date is considered a review for these purposes.
 Proposed co-investments must meet policy guidelines and limitations and be consistent with overall portfolio objectives for the strategy.
 Co-investment fees must be at or below approved fund management fees.
+If the Manager does not earn management fees or carry (or similar fees or incentives) in the Co-investment vehicle, the Manager's fiduciary duty obligation, for purposes of this IPS, may be met if the terms of the Co-investment vehicle require the management of the Co-investment assets to be identical, in all material respects, with the management of the fund assets, or a subset thereof, in which the Manager is a fiduciary.
+The Executive Director must agree that the terms of the Co-investment vehicle meets this standard before such a Co-investment may be approved.
 Co-investment size is in addition to the Board approved mandate size and is limited to 25% of current commitment of approved fund, or \$25 million, whichever is lower, subject to the Delegation of Co-Investment Authority in the Executive Director section of the Roles and Responsibilities portion of this IPS.